The Turin Horse15

 Directed by Béla Tarr & Ágnes Hranitzky | Hungary | 2011 | 2h 35m | Hungarian w/ English subtitles | Starring János Derzsi, Erika Bók, Mihály Kormos

 In the desolate Hungarian countryside, a frail farmer and his daughter struggle to eke out a living amidst harsh conditions.
 Their lives take a profound turn when their horse unexpectedly refuses to work.
-Inspired by an anecdote involving German philosopher Friedrich Nietzsche, Béla Tarr creates an melancholic parable that captivates with its thought-provoking exploration of the universe’s unsettling indifference toward humanity.
+Inspired by an anecdote involving German philosopher Friedrich Nietzsche, late master filmmaker Béla Tarr creates an melancholic parable that captivates with its thought-provoking exploration of the universe’s unsettling indifference toward humanity.
 Winner of the Silver Bear (Jury Grand Prize) at the 2011 Berlin Film Festival.

 Reviews